KhloeLeclair/Stardew-ThemeManager/README.md

 4. Makes it easy to reload themes at runtime for easier development.

-5. Passes resources through an IAssetLoader so that Content Patcher packs can modify resources.
+5. Passes resources through SMAPI's AssetRequested event so that Content Patcher packs can modify resources.

 6. Exists in a single file that is easy to drop into a project with no other dependencies.